 Title: This is the title of the page.
 This is a required field.

 Tags: Choose the tags you want associated with the page from the pre-defined list.
 See how to make tags.

 Page Style: Choose whether the page has a right column or not.
-For Moss design users, the right column needs to be in place.

 Under the More Titles and Description heading:

 Navigation title: This gives the page name a different, shorter title when it’s listed in your site’s navigation to take up less space in the menus.

 Once the appropriate fields have been completed, choose the Create button on the right.
 A brief window will appear to confirm the page’s creation.
 The created page will then open in a new window or tab in your browser.

 IMPORTANT NOTE: Pages and changes to pages are not active until the page has been published, or re-published in the case of changes!